tkanjanarux/Example-Student-Repository/Course-01-Communicating-Effectively-For-Success/README.md

 # Communicating Effectively For Success
-this is a blurb about the communications course
+This is an intro sentence about the contents of the Course 1 directory.

 ## Sections